xulihang/BasicCAT-website/imagetrans/index.md

 * Fix a target geometry setting problem
 * Mask Editor can use cursor to draw circle or clear circle
 * Add Capital Letter font setting
+* Add minimum width/height overlapped percent setting for text localization
+* Fix a overlapped box not added problem
+* The Photoshop script supports styles like bold, italic, capitalization and rotation.

 ### v1.2.4